caoimhemorley/sc-rnaseq-wf/README.md

 # Notes

+## Precomputed statistics from Allen Brain Cell Atlas (SEAAD project)
+This is a precomputed statistics file from the Allen Brain Cell Atlas (SEAAD project) containing reference statistics for the middle temporal gyrus (MTG) brain region sourced from https://allen-brain-cell-atlas.s3-us-west-2.amazonaws.com/mapmycells/SEAAD/20240831/precomputed_stats.20231120.sea_ad.MTG.h5.

-## Cell type marker table
+## DEPRECATED - Cell type marker table
 The reference taxonomy for inference of cell types via [CellAssign](https://docs.scvi-tools.org/en/1.1.0/user_guide/models/cellassign.html) are sourced from https://github.com/NIH-CARD/brain-taxonomy/blob/main/markers/cellassign_card_markers.csv.

 ## `harmonized-wf-dev`→`pmdbs-sc-rna-seq`
 This repo and work was originally developed under the name `harmonized-wf-dev`.

 This workflow was initally set up to implement the [Harmony RNA snakemake workflow](https://github.com/shahrozeabbas/Harmony-RNA-Workflow) in WDL.
 The WDL version of the workflow aims to maintain backwards compatibility with the snakemake scripts.
 Scripts used by the WDL workflow were modified from the Harmony RNA snakemake repo; originals may be found [here](https://github.com/shahrozeabbas/Harmony-RNA-Workflow/tree/5384b546f02b6e68f154f77d25667fed03759870/scripts), and their modified R versions in [the docker/multiome/scripts directory](https://github.com/ASAP-CRN/pmdbs-sc-rnaseq-wf/tree/cohort-analysis-v1.0.0/docker/multiome/scripts).
-Eventually snakemake support was depricated and the workflows were migrated to Python.
+Eventually snakemake support was deprecated and the workflows were migrated to Python.
 Initial version [here](https://github.com/ASAP-CRN/pmdbs-sc-rnaseq-wf/tree/harmonized_pmdbs_analysis-v1.1.0_1.0.0_2.1.0).